khanlab/hippunfold/docs/contributing/contributing.md

 installed on your machine.
 You can find instructions on the [poetry website](https://python-poetry.org/docs/master/#installation).

+Note: These instructions are only recommended if you are making changes to HippUnfold code to commit back to this repository, or if you are using Snakemake's cluster execution profiles.
+If not, it is easier to run HippUnfold when it is packaged into a single singularity container (e.g. `docker://khanlab/hippunfold:latest`).

 ## Set-up your development environment:

 Clone the repository and install dependencies and dev dependencies with